extinguish/UTCPStack/doc/tun_tap_intro/tun_tap_dev_kernel.md

 the kernel handles the packet like it came from real physical device.

 4. What is the difference between TUN driver and TAP driver?

-TUN works with IP frames.
-TAP works with Ethernet frames.
+`TUN` works with `IP frames`. `TAP` works with `Ethernet frames`.

 This means that you have to read/write IP packets when you are using tun and ethernet frames when using tap.

-5. What is the difference between BPF and TUN/TAP driver?
+5. What is the difference between `BPF` and `TUN/TAP` driver?

-BPF is an advanced packet filter.
-It can be attached to existing network interface.
+`BPF` is an advanced packet filter.
+It can be attached to existing
+network interface.
 It does not provide a virtual network interface.
-A TUN/TAP driver does provide a virtual network interface and it is possible to attach BPF to this interface.
+A `TUN/TAP` driver does provide a virtual network interface and it is possible
+to attach BPF to this interface.

 6. Does TAP driver support kernel Ethernet bridging?

 Yes.
-Linux and FreeBSD drivers support Ethernet bridging.
+Linux and FreeBSD drivers support **Ethernet bridging**.